-On the right-hand side of the car, the towing eye is screwed into a threaded socket behind a cover located on the front and rear bumpers.
+On the right-hand side of the car, the towing eye is screwed into a threaded socket behind a cover located on the rear bumper.

 If your car has a towbar there is no rear towing eye fastening.

 Be sure to read about towing and its limitations before you start.